Nebuliser Machines

-What is a Nebuliser Machine?
+What is a Nebuliser?

 A nebuliser (or nebulizer for the US) is a device that delivers quick-acting medications, converting them from a liquid form to a fine mist that can be inhaled.
-A nebuliser can administer a high dose of medication quickly and easily helping to relax the airways to make it easier to breathe.
+These devices can administer a high dose of medication quickly and easily helping to relax the airways to make it easier to breathe.
+They are therefore most associated with respiratory conditions such as asthma and COPD, as they allow medicines to reach the lungs quickly and easily even if the patient’s breathing capacity is limited.

-The medication is typically placed in a cup or chamber, and the nebuliser converts it into a fine mist using compressed air or ultrasonic vibration.
+The medication is typically placed in a cup or chamber, and the device converts it into a fine mist using compressed air or ultrasonic vibration.
 The mist is then inhaled through a mask or mouthpiece.

 Our range of mains powered and portable nebulisers are provided by world leading manufacturers, who design and develop medical equipment for use at home and in healthcare facilities.